PitPik/circularjs/API.md

  - reset

 To learn what they do please refer to VOM.js and its API documentation.
-Every method that changes the model in VOM will automatically be reflected/rendered.
+Every method that changes the model in VOM will automatically be reflected/rendered in the DOM.

-The last three methods ```uncloak, reset``` are Circular related:
+The last three methods ```destroy, uncloak, reset``` are Circular related:

 #### uncloak(item)
 Pass the model item to the function and it will remove the attribute ```cr-cloak``` and the className ```cr-cloak``` from the item's ```element```.